-The sidebar of your blog page is a way to help visitors navigate your blog and can also be used to promote your social media pages and calls to actions to your content offers.
+The sidebar of your blog page is a way to help visitors navigate your blog and can also be used to promote your social media pages and calls to action to your content offers.

-44. Internal links to service or products
+44. Internal links to services or products

 Blogging is an excellent way to build authority within your niche.
 If done correctly, you will be bringing in traffic via SEO to these blogs.
 After visitors have landed on your blog post, it is good practice to have internal links to your services or products to lead them further along their buying journey.

 SEO is still the most effective method of digital marketing.
 Leads that come through searches are more likely to employ you for your services or buy your products.
 Optimising the content and the meta tags are essential to ranking highly in search engines.

 The goal of any blog is to engage the reader.
 Having social media share buttons allows visitors to share your content on their preferred social platform in one click!
 This drives more traffic to your site and builds brand awareness.

 47. Comment feature